Application of software model management

 Conclusion:

-During code execution, a new model was created and saved, the finished model was loaded, the simulation parameters were changed, and, using a graphics library, the results of the simulation were displayed and converted into a usable form.
+During the execution of the code, a new model was created and saved, the finished model was loaded, the simulation parameters were changed, and also, using the graphical library, the simulation results were displayed and transformed into a convenient form.